Refunds, Authorization Reversals & Chargebacks: How Do Different Payment Reversal Methods Impact Merchants?

 FAQs

-What is a payment reversal?
+What does a reversal payment mean?

 Is a payment reversal a refund?

 No. While a refund is considered a type of payment reversal, the term “payment reversal” is not specific to refunds only.
+Authorization reversals, in which a sale is canceled before it is completed, is another type of payment reversal.
+Chargebacks, which are filed by cardholders and issuing banks against merchants, are yet another kind of reversal.

-Why would a bank reverse a payment?
+How long does a bank have to reverse a payment?

 How long does a payment reversal take?